 Mt.Fuji is located in Yamanashi prefecture and there are a lot of tourist attractions and viewing spots.
 Fuji Five Lakes area which includes Lake Kawaguchi, Lake Yamanaka, Lake Sai, Lake Motosu and Shoji Shoji are all worth a visit, as all five lakes offer different views of Mt.Fuji.

 The northern shore of Lake Kawaguchiko offers some of the most breathtaking views of the mountain that sometimes come with a reflection in the lake.
 The shores offer views of the lake and mountain in combination with cherry blossoms usually around mid-April and with autumn colors usually around mid-November.
 During the winter months, you can catch a rare view of “Diamond Fuji” when the setting sun aligns with the top of the mountain.
+One of the best places to see Mt Fuji IMHO.
+Period!
 While we saw the sunset perfectly on the top, due to the clouds we were not able to fully see the Diamond effect.

 Learn about Mt Fuji at Fujisan World Heritage Center